RamenVentures/Operating-Manual/README.md

 Will this mission attract and retain great people?

 ##### 5. Why now and not before?
-(Timing, Secret)
+(Insight, Timing, Secret)

-What change or lack of change (like Drucker’s Seven Sources of Innovation) has created this opportunity?
+What change (like Drucker’s Seven Sources of Innovation) has created this opportunity?
 - **An Unexpected Success or Failure**: Has something unexpected happened?
 - **An Incongruity**: Is there a gap between the way things are and they way they should be?
-	- Between the Reality of an Industry and Assumptions about it
+	- Between the reality of an industry and assumptions about it?
-	- Between Assumed and Actual Customer Values
+	- Between assumed and actual customer values?
 - **A Process Need**: Are steps in a process missing, painful, or removable?
-- **An Industry or Market Change**: Are regulations, technologies, or changing customer preferences disrupting an industry?
+- **An Industry or Market Change**: Are regulations, technologies, or customer preferences changing?
-- **A Change in Demographics**: Are changes in populations, income, education, or age creating an opportunity?
+- **A Demographics Change**: Are populations, income, education, or age changing?
-- **A Change in Perception, Meaning, or Mood**: Has a widely held view of life changed? (ie: fat being bad vs good)
+- **A Change in Perception, Meaning, or Mood**: Has a widely held view of life changed?
 - **New Knowledge**: Will a new technology make something possible, easier, cheaper, or more powerful?

 ##### 6. Are these world-class founders?
 (Great Team)